hzijad/CLI-Task-Timer/README.md

 ## Technology Used

 - **Frontend**: React, for an interactive and dynamic user interface.
+  A step by step guide on how to run the frontend can be found in the following repository: https://github.com/hasagi33/task_react
 - **Backend**:
   - **JavaScript**: Node.js for the JavaScript version of the CLI Task Timer.
   - **C#**: .NET for the C# version, handling CLI commands within the application.